Sidley is an international heavyweight with a compact London operation.

 How to get a Sidley Austin training contract

-*Sidley's currently in the process of reviewing its application process so some of the areas outlined below may change in the future.
+Sidley's currently in the process of reviewing its application process so some of the processes outlined below may change in the near future.
 We'll bring you any updates once they've been confirmed by the firm.

 Sidley representatives attended seven law fairs in 2016: King's College London, UCL, LSE, Oxford, Cambridge, Bristol and Nottingham.
 Note that the firm considers applicants from a broader range of universities than these, so don't be put off if yours doesn't appear on the list.
 The firm also now organises open days in March and June.